vigetlabs/microcosm/docs/recipes/batch-updates.md

 to wait a few milliseconds before changing, this won't have happened yet.

-The easiest way to deal with this problem is to only passing a custom `updater` to user facing code.
+The easiest way to deal with this problem is to **only pass `batch: true` for user facing code**.
 However you could also lean in `repo.history.wait()`, which introduces a few more elements to the
 test: